redhat-cip/openstack-yaml-infra/upgrade/snippets/README.md

 ## Best practices

 * The snippet title should match a snippet in upgrade.yaml.
-* Each task should contain a tag.
+* Each task should contain a tags.
 * If you need to run a task only on a specific hostgroup member use this syntax: groups['fakehostgroup'][-1] for example.
 The "fakehostgroup" will be replaced by the right profile name during the generate step.